Norwegian Air Shuttle

 How We Handle Norwegian Air Shuttle Differently

 We submit directly to Norwegian's claims department in Oslo, citing the specific ECJ precedent that applies.
-Norwegian's high rejection rate means ADR escalation is frequently necessary.
-We escalate to Luftfartstilsynet (Norwegian Civil Aviation Authority) — their ADR decisions are binding and Norwegian's compliance rate at ADR stage exceeds 70%.
+Norwegian's a challenging claims process that ADR escalation may be necessary.
+We escalate to Luftfartstilsynet (Norwegian Civil Aviation Authority) — their ADR decisions are binding and Norwegian's ADR process is available for escalation.

 02Common Norwegian Air Shuttle Disruptions